-Under updated guidelines, a SAR must be responded to, within one (1) calendar month*, and the day of receiving the request counts as day 1.
+You must respond to a SAR within one calendar month*.
+And this includes the day you receive the request.
 For example, a request received on the 3rd of September requires a response by the 3rd October.
-The full guidance can be found here.
+If you’d like more detail, check out the full guidance here.

-This timescale clearly shows how important it is for organisations, big and small, to ensure all data collected is well stored, easy to manage all whilst being secure.
-Without these points, a SAR can become a time-consuming and burdensome process, which if not followed can lead to GDPR fines (up to 4% of annual global turnover or €20 million, whichever is greater ).
+The limited timescale to respond demonstrates how important it is to ensure the data you collect is well-stored, easy to manage and secure.
+Without these safeguards, a SAR can quickly turn into a painful, time-consuming process.
+Worse still, it could lead to a GDPR fine (up to 4% of annual global turnover or €20 million, whichever is greater ).